 - Explore the mega-city of Shanghai

 - Take a tour of the world-famous Terracotta Warriors

 - Take part in a traditional tea ceremony and visit the Fujian tea plantations

-Discover the very best of China on this excellent 27-day tour.
-This group trip takes in all of China’s biggest and best highlights, including vibrant Tokyo, the heavenly mountains and rivers of Yangshuo, the historic streets of Xi’an, and the enchanting Fujian tea hills.
+This group trip takes in all of China’s biggest and best highlights, including vibrant Beijing, the heavenly mountains and rivers of Yangshuo, the historic streets of Xi’an, and the enchanting Fujian tea hills.
 Plus, you’ll explore sleek Shanghai and the city islands of Hong Kong.
 This brilliant journey around China includes unique and unforgettable experiences, such as a visit to a Giant Panda breeding centre, and a night of camping on a remote section of the Great Wall of China.
 You’ll also enjoy plenty of free time to explore each destination for yourself, giving you a great combination of guided and independent travel experiences.

 Day 1: Arrival Day – Welcome to Hong Kong!

 Once you arrive in Hong Kong, you’ll get settled in to your accommodation.
 If you want to get a feel for the city, why not head out and explore the vibrant, heaving streets?
 With an endless stream of things to see and do, make sure you allow for a little R&R before your adventure begins – but definitely take time to sample some of the city’s outstanding food – Hong Kong is one of the world’s culinary capitals!